Top Ten UGA Admissions Urban Legends

 We have polled our staff to create a top 10 list of UGA Admission Urban Legends.
 We hope that you will find the attempt to debunk these myths helpful as you proceed through the admissions process at UGA.
 In the video below, UGA Associate Vice President for Admissions and Enrollment Management, Nancy McDuff, dispels some of the misconceptions associated with first-year admission to UGA.

 The most competitive applicants are admitted regardless of high school, county, zip code or state.
 There are no quotas assigned to these, or any other, characteristics.

 UGA does not have a "minimum" SAT, ACT or GPA requirement for first-year students.
-The Board of Regents in Georgia have established minimum requirements for applicants to the research institutions within the state.
-UGA's middle 50% from the 2014 entering first-year class exceed the Board of Regents minimum requirements.
+The Board of Regents in Georgia has established minimum requirements for applicants to the research institutions within the state.
+UGA's middle 50% from the 2014 entering first-year class exceeded the Board of Regents minimum requirements.
 Students are encouraged to compare their profile with the previous year's class to gauge their competitiveness for admission.

 Grades in academic coursework and curriculum choice are the primary factors in consideration of first-year applications.
 Performance on standardized tests will also be considered, but the importance of standardized tests does not exceed the emphasis placed on grades earned in a rigorous curriculum.